bataras/coffeeshop/README.md

 - can only be used by one barista at a time
 - never has to be cleaned or breaks down
 - because brewing can be slow, baristas can do other things while waiting
+  - barista A can start brewing, then take a customer's order while barista B fulfills A's order

 Customer
 --------